wmtech-1/GDPR_Helper_JS/README.md

     <head>
         <!--
-        	Publisher will need to add following two script tags on their web-pages.
+        Publishers will need to add following script tag on their web-pages.
+	This tag needs to be placed above any other ad tag that needs to pass consent info.

         -->
         <script src="<<HTTP_PATH_TO_HOSTED_cmp.complete.bundle.js>>"></script>
     </head>